nasa-gibs/worldview/doc/developing.md

 **`npm run build`**: Runs all the `build:x` scripts below and generates a build in `build/` and `dist/site-worldview.tar.bz2`.
 If you have a custom configuration subdirectory, pass it to the command with `npm run build -- subdirectory_name`.
-To build the app with an incomplete configuration, prefix the command like this;
+To build the app with an incomplete configuration, prefix the command like this:
 `IGNORE_ERRORS=true npm run build`.

 **`npm run build:js`**: Builds the JavaScript bundle for the app and writes it